junyu-w/genson-rs/README.md

 ## Benchmark

-The following benchmarks are executed manually on my *Macbook Pro with the M2 Pro Chip (10 cores, 4 high-efficiency + 6 high-performance) and 16GB of memory, running macOS 13.0*.
-Each of the test JSON file is generated using the `json_gen.py` script inside of the `tests/data` folder, and each test was executed 3 times and I took the median of the 3 runs.
+The following benchmarks are executed manually on my local `2023 Macbook Pro with the M2 Pro Chip (10 cores, 4 high-efficiency + 6 high-performance), 16GB RAM, running macOS 13.0`.
+Each of the test JSON files is generated using the `json_gen.py` script inside of the `tests/data` folder, and each test was executed 3 times.
+The median was used out of the 3 runs.

 | Library         | File Size               | Time               |
 |-----------------|-------------------------|--------------------|